opensafely-core/job-server/README.md

 CI is handled by [GitHub Actions](https://github.com/features/actions) where the tests and tooling are run.
 After a successful merge to `main` a deployment is run.

-Errors are logged to the DataLab [Sentry](https://sentry.io) account.
+Errors are logged to the Bennett Institute [Sentry](https://sentry.io) account.

 ## Developer docs